Fleet Staff

-The Fleet Staff (Flottans stab) was a staff in the Swedish Navy created in 1884, which corresponded to the General Staff of the Swedish Army.
-It consisted of a commander of the rank of a flag officer or captain and of a number of officers (17 in 1907) of the Swedish Navy and the Swedish Coastal Artillery, who were commanded to serve in the staff.
-The task of the Fleet Staff was to draw up plans for the mobilization of the navy and to deal with issues concerning the establishment and use of the navy; to follow and make suggestions for staff training and exercises; to follow the development of the naval warfare within and outside Sweden; to carry out naval history research, prepare the necessary statutes, regulations, etc.; and to carry out investigations into naval issues.
+The Fleet Staff (Flottans stab) was a staff in the Swedish Navy created in 1884, that corresponded to the General Staff in the Swedish Army.
+It consisted of a commander with the rank of flag officer or captain, as well as a number of officers (17 in 1907) from the Swedish Navy and the Swedish Coastal Artillery, who were assigned to serve on the staff.
+The Fleet Staff's tasks included developing plans for the mobilization of the navy and handling issues related to the maintenance and use of naval forces; monitoring and proposing training and exercises for the personnel; monitoring the development of naval warfare both within and outside the country; conducting research in naval warfare history, drafting necessary regulations, and similar tasks; and conducting investigations in maritime military matters.
 The Fleet Staff was renamed on 31 December 1907 and became the Naval Staff.